thatsOven/opal-lang/README.md

 }

 static: new int c = 3;

+static:
+new function myFunction() {
+	# every variable here will be static
+}

+static:
+namespace Test {
+	# every variable here will be static
+}
 ```
 ### `namespace`
 Creates a namespace.
 Effectively just a class that can't inherit from other classes and can't be instantiated.